MicrosoftDocs/Viva/Viva/glint/setup/sftp-data-automation.md

 ### Derived attributes

-While your employee data uploads to Viva Glint, derived attributes and values are calculated for Manager Hierarchy, Tenure, and Agre Groups based on selections made during your attribute setup.
+While your employee data uploads to Viva Glint, derived attributes and values are calculated for Manager Hierarchy, Tenure, and Age Groups based on selections made during your attribute setup.
 [Learn more](send-employee-attributes.md).

 > [!NOTE]
 > Don’t include derived attributes in your employee data file, Viva Glint creates these fields.